How To Use And Configure WordPress Widgets – Part 3

 (Recent Posts WordPress widget)

-(Recent Posts WordPress widget settings)
+(Recent Posts widget settings)

-Recent Posts widget added to blog sidebar
+Recent Posts widget on sidebar

-(Recent Posts widget added to blog sidebar)
+(Recent Posts widget displayed on sidebar)

-Add A Pages Widget To Your Blog Sidebar
+Adding A Pages Widget

 Find a Pages widget in the Available Widgets section …